malisticwhale/SecretSyncer---JSNRcode/README.md

 Alternatively, you can also view images of the secret locations in the DSG Discord or with the SkyblockPersonalized Mod by pressing the hotkey "O" while in a room.
 ![Example Picture](https://hypixel.net/attachments/2481105/)

-### Dungeon Secrets Syncer:

-A side mod of DRM, for those who find themselves repeating the same secrets as party members, this mod helps to sync and organize parties and the way they play dungeons.

-This side mod can be downloaded [HERE](https://cdn.discordapp.com/attachments/993549394827817090/1013432670195294288/SecretSyncer-3.31.jar)

-### Why is this useful?
 For those who haven't memorized secrets, trying to find secrets takes forever, especially when you have to spend a ton of time searching through DSG channels for the right room.
 This mod makes it easy as you can immediately see where a secret is.
 And for Slayer's it is a free alternative to SBE